Smiling young plus-sized Hispanic woman with backpack, notebook, headphones

-Wisdom for Your Last Year of High School
+Real Student Wisdom for Your Last Year of High School

-Related: Video: Time Management Tips
+Related: Video: Better Time Management for High School Students

 Narrow down your college list

-Only apply to schools where you’ll be happy and willing to spend four years, and figure out what size town and student body you want before you’re accepted.
+Only apply to schools where you’ll be happy and willing to spend four years and figure out what size town and student body you want before you’re accepted.
 If you do that, you’re far more likely to match a school to what you truly want, as opposed to matching what you want to a school that might not be right for you.
 Also, don’t apply “just to see if you can get in.”
 Some of my friends thought it would be fun to apply to a few Ivy League schools while knowing there was no way they’d be happy on the East Coast.
 Instead of being the click-and-go application they were expecting, it turned into another deadline that just stressed them out.

 I applied to four schools that looked promising, but some people say you should apply to a minimum of 10 schools.
 This rule should only be followed if eight of those schools are “reach” schools (it seems like a reach for you to get in).
 If all the schools you are interested in have an average SAT or ACT test score that is right around yours, apply to at least five to seven.
 If all the schools you are interested in have an average test score noticeably lower than yours, apply to at least three.
-Remember that more does not equal merrier in this case; more equals stress.
+Remember that more does not equal merrier in this case—more equals stress.

-Test early and (if needed) test often
+Test early and (if needed) often

 Those test scores are really useful; even if your schools of choice don’t require standardized test scores, they can help you measure yourself against other admitted students and help you judge which of the options above you should choose.
 Test until you feel like you have a competitive score for your colleges.
 If your top school has an average SAT of 1100, don’t think you have to retake the test until you get a 1600.
 Also, if a college is “test optional,” send your nice-looking SAT or ACT scores anyway.
 It could give your application the edge you need.